SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/Content Capture/📖 Joe's Readwise/Articles/Massachusetts' AI Gameplan Takes Shape.md

 ## Metadata
 - Author: [[Steph Solis]]
+- Date: 2023-12-13
 - Full Title: Massachusetts' AI Gameplan Takes Shape
 - Category: #articles
+- Summary: Yvonne Hao, Massachusetts' economic development secretary, is working to make Boston the nation's premiere AI hub.
+She is leading an advisory council, along with Jason Snyder, to develop AI policies in the state.
+The council will make recommendations on regulating AI in government operations and supporting AI adoption in various sectors.
+The goal is to harness AI as a force for good and ensure Massachusetts stays at the forefront of AI development.
+Other cities, such as San Francisco and New York, are also vying to lead in the AI industry.
 - URL: https://www.axios.com/local/boston/2023/12/13/ai-massachusetts-economy-policy-artificial-intelligence

 ## Highlights